thejasonlee/twitter_clone/README.md

 Additionally, Gritter is a relatively simple app that has features sophisticated enough to meet project objectives.
 It would require development of several different database tables, with relationships between each.
 It would have a backend and front-end.
 Moreover, Gritter is easy to explain to new users or developers examining project results.
 Lastly, Gritter can be a good discussion point in technical interviews later on.

 #Risks to project completion
-- accomodating the skills across the team
+- Accomodating the skills across the team
-- navigating large time zone differences
+- Navigating large time zone differences
-- managing technical scope to be achievable
+- Managing technical scope to be achievable

 #Risk Mitigations
 ##Managing technical scope to be achievable